 PCE Deflator

-On a year-over-year basis, the PCE deflator increased 2.6%, rising from 2.4% in November and marking its highest level since May.
-Meanwhile, core inflation held steady at 2.8% for the third straight month.
-While inflation pressures have significantly eased from their recent peaks—7.1% in June 2022 for the PCE deflator and 5.5% in September 2022 for core PCE—core inflation remains above the Federal Reserve’s 2% target, with price pressures persisting in key areas.
+On a year-over-year basis, the PCE deflator rose 2.5% over the past 12 months, easing slightly from 2.6% in December.
+Core inflation also cooled, dropping from 2.9% in December to 2.6% in January—the slowest pace in seven months.
+While inflation has retreated significantly from its recent peaks—7.1% in June 2022 for the PCE deflator and 5.5% in September 2022 for core PCE—core inflation remains above the Federal Reserve’s 2% target, with persistent price pressures in key sectors.
+Notably, core inflation has averaged 2.7% year-over-year over the past nine months, indicating a period of stalled progress in disinflation.

 The Federal Reserve is expected to maintain a cautious stance, closely monitoring inflation trends before making further policy adjustments.
 The Federal Open Market Committee (FOMC) left short-term interest rates unchanged at its latest meeting, signaling a wait-and-see approach as it assesses upcoming data.
 With inflation proving stickier than policymakers would like, interest rates are expected to remain elevated, even as the potential for cuts later this year remains on the table.